yhelen-stuy/food-for-uni/README.md

-# softdev-project-1
-SoftDev Project 01 with Queenie Xiang, Jasper Cheung, Leo Liu
+# Food for U N I by Queenie Xiang, Jasper Cheung, Leo Liu, Helen Ye

-## U N I
+This project allows you to search for recipes if you want to cook yourself or restaurants if you want to eat out.
+If you're super indecisive, we have recommendations prepared for you!

 ## Launch Instructions